mk-fg/fgtk/README.rst

   for more info and links on such feature implemented in mosh directly.
 | Source for LD_PRELOAD lib is based on https://github.com/yongboy/bindp/

+tping_
+''''''
-tping
+.. _tping: tping
-'''''

-Python-3 (asyncio) tool to try connecting to specified TCP port until connection can be established, then just exit, i.e. to wait until some remote port is accessible.
+Python (asyncio) tool to try connecting to specified TCP port until connection can be established, then just exit, i.e. to wait until some remote port is accessible.

 Can be used to wait for host to reboot before trying to ssh into it, e.g.::